redwoodjs/redwoodjs-com-archive/docs/testing.md

 ## Building a Test Runner

 The idea of testing is pretty simple: for each "unit" of code you write, you write additional code that exercises that unit and makes sure it works as expected.
 What's a "unit" of code?
 That's for you to decide: it could be an entire class, a single function, or even a single line!
 In general, the smaller the unit, the better.
 Your tests will stay fast and focused on just one thing, which makes them easy to update when you refactor.
-The important thing is that you start *somewhere* and codify your code's functionality in a repeatable, verifyable way.
+The important thing is that you start *somewhere* and codify your code's functionality in a repeatable, verifiable way.

 Let's say we write a function that adds two numbers together: